Candidates seeking Perrysburg school board seats speak at forum

-PERRYSBURG, Ohio — Perrysburg residents will head to the ballot in about a month in addition to city council, they will vote on a school levy request and new school board seats.
+PERRYSBURG, Ohio — Perrysburg residents will head to the polls in about a month, and in addition to city council, they will vote on a school levy request and new school board seats.

 "I am really looking for somebody who can commit to the community long term, somebody who is engaged with the community long term, somebody who has a vision long term," said Kevin Morgan, a Perrysburg voter.